pierrediedhiou/cybersecurity-journey/glossary.md

 - **URL** — Uniform Resource Locator, a web address that guides your browser to a specific resource on the internet.
 Made up of: scheme, host, port, path, query string and fragment
+- **Upload Bypass** — A technique used to upload malicious files to a web server by bypassing file type restrictions using alternative extensions, MIME type manipulation or other methods
 ## V
 - **VirusTotal** — Virus-scanning service that scans files and URLs against multiple antivirus engines and website scanners in a single operation